Easy Chicken Marsala Recipe

 What Is Chicken Marsala?

-Chicken Marsala is Italian-American recipe that calls for flattened butterflied fillets of chicken, or chicken escalopes.
+Chicken Marsala is Italian-American recipe that calls for cutlets, or chicken escalopes.
 The fillets are tossed in flour, pan-friend, then simmered in a mouthwatering Marsala wine sauce with mushrooms.

 Yes, it tastes just as incredible as it sounds.